Does Albany State University have a good student to faculty ratio?

 Below Average Use of Part-Timers

-Albany State University makes above average use of full-time teachers, with 73.0% of instructors teaching full time.
+Albany State University has more full-time teachers than the average school, with 69.0% of instructors teaching full time.